Employment Arbitration Agreements

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-It has become a common practice for employers to include an employment arbitration agreement in most employment contracts these days, but many employees are unsure about what they are signing.
-This article evaluates arbitration agreements, including whether you should sign a contract with an arbitration agreement and what to do if you need to sue your employer.
+But many employees are unsure about what they are signing.
+This article evaluates arbitration agreements, including whether you should sign a contract with an arbitration clause and what to do if you must sue your employer.

 Can I Sue My Employer If I Signed an Arbitration Agreement?

-No, you can't sue your employer in court if you signed an arbitration agreement.
+No. You can't take your employer to court if you signed an arbitration agreement.

-If your employment contract includes an employment arbitration clause, then it means you agreed not to pursue any legal action against your employer in court.
-Instead, any disputes that you have with your employer must be settled through a process known as arbitration.
+If your employment contract includes an employment arbitration clause, you agreed not to pursue legal action against your employer in court.
+Instead, you must settle any employment-related disputes with your employer through arbitration.

 Downsides of Arbitration